This post was originally published on 18th Jan 2019. Due to its popularity, it was updated with the new tips on 27th Jan 2021.

 The order of the letters lets you know what order you should apply the products.
 Our Moisture Surge Set contains a product for each step Sheen (liquid), Seal (oil) and Smooth (cream).

-Both methods are great to use in between washdays to moisturise your hair.
+Not sure which method is for you?
 Figure out which method works better for you by trying each one for a week and comparing results.

 You don't need to avoid these styles completely but if your hair is constantly dry then alternating with protective styles that keep the ends of your hair tucked away will help minimise dryness.

-4. Sleep on satin
+4. Sleep On Satin

 Bed sheets are usually made with cotton because cotton absorbs moisture when you sweat at night.
 The problem is, cotton also absorbs moisture from the hair, drying it out.

-5. Drink more water
+5. Drink More Water